Travelgate/documentation/kb/faqs/glossary.md

 The process of importing and handling data, typically associated with updating inventory or availability in push integrations.

 - **Logging (APP)**
-Monitoring APP that allows users to access and analyze transaction logs though TravelgateX platform.
+Monitoring APP that allows users to access and analyze transaction logs though Travelgate platform.

 - **Maintenance (product maintenance)**
 Ongoing upkeep and updates to ensure product functionality and performance, encompassing any development efforts focused on maintaining the proper operation of existing products and services.